ignaciofrizzera/pokeberries-statistics-api/README.md

 * **max_growth_time** is an integer with the maxium growth time among all retrieved pokeberries.
 * **variance_growth_time** is a float with the variance of the growth time for all retrieved pokeberries.
 * **mean_growth_time** is a float with the mean of the growth time for all retrieved pokeberries.
-* **frequency_growth_time** is a dict containing the number of times each growh time appears among all the pokeberries.
+* **frequency_growth_time** is an integer representing the most frequent growth time among all retrieved pokeberries.

 #